rpcoe/RoboticsRaspberryPi/README.md

 # Setup

-From the two light sensors, plug the red wires into 5v and the black wires into ground.
+From the two light sensors, plug the red wires into 5v and the black wires into ground on the Raspberry Pi.
+Plug the white wire from the the sensor that will activate first as the object passes through to whatever IO pin is written in the config.py file (default 23).
+Do the same for the white wire from the light sensor which will have the object go past it last (default 24).

+The pinout for the Raspberry Pi 3 can be found [here](https://www.raspberrypi.org/documentation/usage/gpio/)

 # Framework